cargo-generate/cargo-generate/guide/src/usage.md

 cargo generate --init --git https://github.com/username-on-github/mytemplate.git
 ```

-> :warning: NOTE: `cargo-generate` will not allow any existing files to be overwritten and will fail to generate any files should there be any conflicts.
+> ⚠️ NOTE: `cargo-generate` will not allow any existing files to be overwritten and will fail to generate any files should there be any conflicts.

 ## Generating using a local template